20 Arrestingly Beautiful Photos That Stand the Test of Time

 Chosen by Markus Spiering, Head of Product at Flickr

 "I follow other musicians on Flickr, but Moby's photos are unique.
 This one [shot at the Coachella Festival in Indio, California] is well made, but it also reflects authenticity.
 You know, when, as an artist, you go out onstage and something is going to happen, you approach the microphone in the center of the stage, and the crowd is cheering and excited and holding up their phones to take pictures—to see a show from the artist's perspective is pretty fantastic!
 I wish that when I gave a presentation, this would happen to me!"
-(You NEED to see these beautifully haunting photos of Route 66 ghost towns.)
+You also need to see these beautifully haunting photos of real American ghost towns.

 Photograph by Tim Hetherington